MatthijsKamstra/haxejs/07pixi/example.md

 For this example we will be making something very simple.
 But if you feel adventurous check out these [examples](https://github.com/pixijs/pixi-haxe/tree/master/samples)!

+_The code used in this example can be found [here](https://github.com/MatthijsKamstra/haxejs/tree/master/07pixi/code)._

 ## How to start

 Create a folder named **foobar** (please use a better name; any name will do) and create folders **bin** and **src**.